-It's 2020, and you need a travel mug.
-That's because the world is turning its back on unsustainable single-use cups.
+The best travel mugs are a great idea, what with the world turning its back on unsustainable single-use cups.
 Grabbing one of the best reusable coffee cups will help you cut back on what you send to landfill.
 Plus, you can choose something that suits your preferences for size and how it feels to drink from.
 If you're making a brew in the morning, they're also a great way to save money.

-Lots of our best travel mugs picks are also properly insulated, so they'll keep coffee and tea warm for longer.
-If you tend to wolf your drinks down right away and just need something to hold them in, you might not be bothered about this – but if you want something to help you get through a longer commute or last for an afternoon-long meeting, it's a big bonus.
-(Also check out our best Hydro Flask deals for some more bargain travel mugs.)
+Lots of our best travel mugs picks are also properly insulated, so they'll keep hot drinks warm for longer.
+If you tend to wolf your drinks down right away and just need something to hold them in, you might not be bothered about that.
+But if you want something to help you get through a longer commute or last for an afternoon-long meeting, it's a big bonus.

-We've even got a smart mug, with a heating element and battery, which will keep your drink at the exact temperature you prefer, so you get the maximum taste from it – perfect for the coffee connoisseur.
-(For more smart solutions, see our best smart home devices, or our smart keyboards for iPad.)
+We've even included a smart mug in our list, with a heating element and battery, which will keep your drink at the exact temperature you want – perfect for the coffee connoisseur.

 We've focused on the lids and leak-proofing parts of lots of these cups, because a big part of how satisfied you are will come down to how much of a hassle a mug is to drink out of… and you'll definitely be unhappy if it leaks in your bag.

 Our reusable coffee cup picks range from the hyper-secure to the casual, across a range of prices.
 Some have clever engineering, some have beautiful aesthetics, some are made from ingenious sustainable materials, but all are great ways to get your coffee fix.
 Read on for our top picks, and also see our guide to the best travel accessories for designers.